IIIF/api/source/presentation/4.0/index.md

 Whereas annotations that associate content resources with Containers are included in the [`items`][prezi-40-model-items] property of the Container, all other types of Annotation are referenced from the [`annotations`][prezi-40-model-annotations] property.
 Containers, Manifests, Collections and Ranges can all have this property, linking to relevant annotations.
 As with the [`items`][prezi-40-model-items] property, annotations are grouped into one or more AnnotationPage resources.
 These are usually external references.

 This example is a Manifest with a Canvas that contains a single photograph and an Annotation with the motivation `commenting` highlighting a specific feature of the photograph.
 It demonstrates the use of comments for contextualizing or describing specific elements of a resource.
 A comment on a Canvas can target a non-rectangular area.
-This example uses an [Svg Selector][prezi-40-model-SvgSelector] to comment on a non-rectangular region of the photograph.
+This example uses an [SVG Selector][prezi-40-model-SvgSelector] to comment on a non-rectangular region of the photograph.

 {% include code_example.html src="uc08_image_annotation.json" %}

 >
 **Key Points**
-* Annotations may alternately use a different type of Selector, called a [Wkt Selector][prezi-40-model-WktSelector], to align the Annotation to a target region within a Canvas or Scene.
+* Annotations may alternately use a different type of Selector, called a [WKT Selector][prezi-40-model-WktSelector], to align the Annotation to a target region within a Canvas or Scene.

 ### Commenting about 3D sculpture